-The Township Highlands Area includes the Highlands Zones and Sub-Zones listed and described below.
-These Zones are configured as depicted in Exhibit A ("Township Highlands Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
+The Borough/Township/TownTownship Highlands Preservation Area includes the Highlands Zones and Sub-Zones listed and described below.
+These Zones are configured as depicted in Exhibit A ("Borough/Township/TownTownship Highlands Preservation Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
 The Highlands Council delineation of Highlands Zones finds basis in the underlying natural resources, the extent of existing development and supporting infrastructure, and the potential to support new development and/or redevelopment.
 Highlands Zones are intended to ensure that the density and intensity of future development and/or redevelopment do not exceed the capacity of the land, natural resources, and existing infrastructure to support it.

-The Highlands Zones include three primary zones (the Protection Zone, Conservation Zone, and Existing Community Zone) and four sub-zones (Wildlife Management Sub-Zone, Conservation Zone-Environmentally Constrained Sub-Zone, Existing Community Zone-Environmentally Constrained Sub-Zone, and Lake Community Sub-Zone) each with its own purpose, application and development criteria.
+The Highlands Zones include three primary zones (the Protection Zone, Conservation Zone, and Existing Community Zone) and four sub-zones (Wildlife Management Sub-Zone, Conservation Zone Environmentally Constrained Sub-Zone, Existing Community Zone-Environmentally Constrained Sub-Zone, and Lake Community Sub-Zone) each with its own purpose, application and development criteria.

 - 1. Protection Zone.
 The Protection Zone consists of the highest quality natural resource value lands that are essential to maintaining water quality, water quantity and sensitive ecological resources and processes.
 Land acquisition is a high priority for lands in the Protection Zone and development activities will be extremely limited.
 Any development will be subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands and natural resources. - a.
 Wildlife Management Sub-Zone.
 The Wildlife Management Sub-Zone consists of areas managed by the United States Fish and Wildlife Service as part of the National Wildlife Refuge System, and lands within the Wildlife Management Area System administered by the NJDEP Division of Fish & Wildlife's Bureau of Land Management.
-These areas are part of a network of lands and waters for conservation, management, and where appropriate, restoration of fish, wildlife and plant resources and their habitats and permit compatible wildlife-dependent recreational uses.
+These areas are part of a network of lands and waters for conservation, management, and where appropriate, restoration of fish, wildlife and plant resources and their habitats and permit compatible wildlife-dependent recreational uses. - 2.Conservation Zone.
+The Conservation Zone consists of areas with significant agricultural lands interspersed with associated woodlands and environmental features that should be preserved when possible.
+The Conservation Zone is intended primarily for agricultural use and development, including ancillary and supporting uses and activities.
+Non-agricultural development activities will be limited in area and intensity due to infrastructure constraints and resource protection goals.
+Where non-agricultural development does occur it must be designed to ensure compatibility with agricultural uses.